-The first main reason waist measurement is more important than your overall weight is due to the fact that those who carry more abdominal fat than anything else are at a higher risk of cardiovascular disease, diabetes, and sudden death (source).
+The first main reason waist measurement is more important than your overall weight is due to the fact that those who carry more abdominal fat than anything else are at a higher risk of cardiovascular disease and diabetes.
 Abdominal fat puts more pressure on your organs than any other type of fat, which causes damage over time.
 In addition to the pressure, abdominal fat contains visceral fat, which is the fat surrounding the organs.
 When there’s too much of this fat, you can develop things such as fatty liver and other nasty diseases.

 The second reason to measure your waist is to dethrone the weight scale as the all-time heavy weight champion of fat loss monitoring (pun intended!) – There have been many times during my weight loss journey where I’ve not lost a single pound over several weeks, but I’ve noticed a difference around my waist.
 You need this for when you hit plateaus – and measuring your waist is confirmation yet still that you are making progress.

 Knowing your waist circumference measurement helps you target your weight loss goals for those who tend to store excess weight in their trunk rather than in their limbs.

 So how do you measure your waist circumference accurately, and what should you look for in a waist tape measure?
 Below, I describe the method I use, which provides consistency when I measure my waist about every 3 weeks or so.

 How to Measure Your Waist Circumference